Legal Advice for Special Needs Trust — 165 results

 Contrary to many people’s assumptions, a Will does not avoid probate If you die intestate, or without a valid Will or Trust, Colorado law determines who will receive your assets.
 A Will... more

-Written by attorney Larry Evan Bray, almost 4 years ago.
+Written by attorney Larry Evan Bray, about 4 years ago.

 DO I REALLY NEED A WILL OR LIVING TRUST AND A POWER OF ATTORNEY?